footworkjs/footwork-documentation/docs/router-outlets.md

 ```

 !!!
 Tip
-    Remember that the display specified here is a normal component, and so you can [register and load them](component-registration.md) just like any other component.
+    Remember that the display specified here is a normal component, so you can [register and load them](component-registration.md) just like any other component.

     You probably should not register them with their HTML inline as shown here.